 Disputes about Children

-Whether you are divorcing or separating, we can provide you with all the assistance you need, including access to excellent mediators, McKenzie Friends and when needed, solicitors in London and the South East.
+Whether you are divorcing or separating, we can provide you with all the assistance you need, including access to excellent mediators, McKenzie Friends and when needed, solicitors and barristers in London and the South East.

 Our experienced and understanding team can help support you through the process of negotiation and, where necessary, apply to the Court for contact, residence and other orders, and ensure these orders work as intended.